 The HSCA Screening Levels are conservatively based on residential land use and background values at uncontaminated sites.
 The ecological component of the HSCA Screening Levels is primarily based on screening values determined by Delaware Surface Water Quality, US EPA Region 3, and NOAA.
 According to the Hazardous Substance Cleanup Act, cleanup standards shall be based on site specific risks.
 Therefore, the cleanup standards for a site may be higher or lower than the HSCA Screening Levels.

 (NOTE - The Remediation Standards Guidance and the Uniform Risk-based Standards should no longer be used.)

 Human Health Risk Assessment

-For the human health risk calculation the Department recommends the use of the risk calculator available through the Risk Assessment Information System (RAIS).
-Other risk calculators can be used if approved by the Department.
+For the human health risk calculation, the Department recommends the risk calculator available through the Risk Assessment Information System (RAIS).
+Other risk calculators are subject to prior approval by the Department.

 Ecological Risk Assessment

 Screening is performed for all sites for potential ecological concern using the Ecological Screening Approach.
 The first step is to answer the Initial Ecological Evaluation Screening Questions.
 If the answer to any of the four questions is "yes," the sampling results should be compared to the HSCA Screening Levels for Ecological sediment, surface water, and surface soil, as applicable.
 Please contact SIRS if any sampling results exceed the HSCA Screening levels to discuss possible additional evaluation of ecological risk.